-Are your communications as efficient as they could be, or are you working with bad data?
+Are your communications as efficient as they could be?

 Whether you work for a call centre, an insurer, or a marketing department, you will be wasting time and money by reaching out to an outdated phone number.
 Unfortunately, a database replete with unusable contacts is easy to obtain and complicated to deal with without the right tools.

 Contact details can expire for any number of reasons: a change in the device; a number being recycled to another user; or – if you work in B2B – your contact changing jobs, which will leave you needing to find accurate details for their replacement.